Why Ayurveda recommends against consuming curd at night and daily

 With winter gradually receding and summer almost knocking on our doors, it’s time to indulge in Healthy beverages.
 It will provide relief during the hot months and help with your health.
 What could be better than a glass of wine?
 Buttermilk wheat should you do with your meals?

-Buttermilk is a delicious, healthy drink that can treat many diseases.
-An ayurvedic expert said, “Ayurveda uses buttermilk both to maintain health and to treat diseases.”
+Buttermilk is a scrumptious, healthful drink that can deal with many diseases.
+An ayurvedic professional said, “Ayurveda uses buttermilk each to hold fitness and to deal with diseases.”

-*Is easy to digest, has an astringent and sour taste, and is hot.
+*Is clean to digest, has an astringent and bitter taste, and is warm.

 *Improves digestion

-*In Ayurvedic treatment, it helps treat inflammation, digestive disorders and gastrointestinal disorders, loss of appetite, spleen problems, and anaemia.
+*In Ayurvedic treatment, it helps deal with irritation, digestive issues and gastrointestinal issues, loss of appetite, spleen troubles, and anaemia.

 *Is highly beneficial in Disorders resulting from an imbalance